 Gateway Configuration/Networking:

 A static IP address for the BlueTOAD and the Gateway (LAN and WAN) is highly recommended.
 Request a cellular plan with your provider for a static IP address.
 Set the gateway to forward port 8080 to the BlueTOADs static IP address that you have created.
-This will allow you to remotely access the BlueTOAD via the web configuration tool
+This will allow you to remotely access the BlueTOAD via the web configuration tool.

 PoE/Cabinet Installation: